Age

 I also want to help my community back in Chicago.
 I have been planning on putting together an HBCU talk at my high school, Proviso East, with other graduates of Proviso East who attend HBCUs and using that to motivate black students to go to college and pursue what they want.
 I want to help continue Howard University's legacy through everything I do.

 Howard University is an amazing school, and receiving this scholarship will allow me to finish my undergraduate degree without worrying about the cost.
-It would give me more time to volunteer in the communities and give back here in Washington, DC, and my home city, Chicago.
+It would also give me more time to volunteer in the communities and give back here in Washington, DC, and my home city, Chicago.
+Receiving this scholarship would free up time and resources so that I can focus on obtaining leadership roles and effecting necessary change.

 Education